How to lead change when you don't have a clear view of the future state.

 Now, sit back and look at it all.
 You have this great experience inside you.
 You know what’s possible because you’ve experienced it.
 It’s your story, not someone else’s.

-Now that you're looking at what you’ve written and remember, ask yourself, what one or two things would I like to apply to the emotionally charged, fearful situation?
+Now that you're looking at what you’ve written and remember what's possible, ask yourself, what one or two things would I like to apply to the emotionally charged, fearful situation?
 What would it be like if that could happen?
 Picture it in your mind.

 With that in mind, write down what success would look like for the current situation by completing this sentence, “I’ll know we’re truly working together toward successful outcomes when…” Write down as many thoughts come to mind for completing the sentence.
 This is what success looks like for you!